ga-adi-gelato/Course-Materials/lessons/java-essentials/interfaces-and-abstract-classes-lesson/readme.md

 Let's create a few more classes that extend `Animal`.

->Check: Ask students to implement Frog, Elephant, Duck, Fish, Seal, and Fox classes that extend Animal
+>Check: Implement Frog, Elephant, Duck, Fish, Seal, and Fox classes that extend Animal

 ### What are Interfaces(20 min)